 A: Teams are set up based on the interest level from players.
 If there aren't enough players for a full team at any age level, we will try to offer developmental clinics for those kids, or we may combine some grade levels.

 A: Girls are allowed to play on boys teams, following boys rules for contact, if they, their parents, and the coach agree.
 To protect players' safety, boys may not play on girls teams.

 A: Lacrosse is a spring sport, and runs from February through early June.
 League games start in March.
 Youth teams practice 2-3 times a week, while high school teams practice two hours a day, 5 days a week.

 A: Our fees vary by age level.
-Please see our Programs section for additional information.
+Please see our Programs & Pricing section for additional information.